 The Cunat family is involved in the winery operations on a daily basis.
-The oldest daughter, Neena, has worked in Napa since 2007 and oversees the daily operations as well as the company's public relations efforts.
-The younger daughter has been instrumental in the designs of the product labels and collateral materials.
+Brian and Miki's youngest daughter has been instrumental in the designs of the product labels and collateral materials.
 Additionally, Brian's brother, John, and the extended Cunat family are supportive investors in Cunat Family Vineyards as well as active brand advocates.

 Each Materra wine is a perfect expression of the land, the grapes, the passion the Cunat family has invested in each bottle and the unyielding quality delivered consistently by the growing conditions and terroir of the Napa Valley.
 Brian and the entire Cunat family look forward to sharing their dreams with you over a glass of Materra.

 The Cunat Family members are involved in all facets of winemaking, from planting the vineyards with the best suited varietals, selecting final blends before bottling and designing and ordering labels and other packaging.
 Two consulting winemakers, Bruce Regalia and Michael Trujillo provide specialized expertise and oversight to the process, ensuring the wines are made to the Cunat Family's exacting standards.